Record-breaking Aussies make waves in pool

-Gold Coast, Australia, April 5, 2018 (AFP) - - Australia shattered the women's 4x100 metres freestyle world record for their second gold medal on the opening night's finals at the Gold Coast Commonwealth Games on Thursday.
+Gold Coast (Australia) (AFP) - Australia shattered the women's 4x100 metres freestyle world record for their second gold medal on the opening night's finals at the Gold Coast Commonwealth Games on Thursday.

 The team of Shayna Jack, Bronte Campbell, Emma McKeon and Cate Campbell went 0.60 seconds under Australia's previous world record set at the 2016 Rio Olympics.